 High Definition Multimedia Interface (HDMI) ports and Display Ports are capable of efficiently transmitting uncompressed high quality digital video and audio streams from your computer.
 These are the modern ports you will find on most computer devices.

 Each type of port has pins that are designated a role in the transfer of data from your graphics card to your screen.

-I hope this section gives you an idea of the different technologies that make up your display screen, and that the information presented here will enable you to interpret some the monitor specifications in order to make an informed choice when it comes to your next purchase.
+I hope this section gives you an idea of the different technologies that make up your display screen, and that the information presented here will enable you to interpret some the monitor specifications to make an informed choice when it comes to your next purchase.

-I am conscious this article is quite lengthy but I hope the information is both informative and educational.
+I am conscious this article is quite lengthy, but I hope the information is both informative and educational.
 I'll try and keep this section brief because a lot of the technology that makes how computer monitors work understandable, has already been touched on in previous sections.

 How the pixels are instructed to change colour and shade, and at what speed (called the response rate), depends on the LCD technology in your monitor.
 The modern method is using a technology called an Active Matrix Display.

 In an active display the capacitors and transistors are arranged in a grid, like in the circuit diagram below, allowing each pixel to be switched on or off.
 As the electrical charge is received, each pixel is activated to display the instructed colour shade.

 The type of modern monitor screen, or panel, determines the pixel colour accuracy.
 Today's flat screen monitors come with one of three basic display types:-